 Adapting CNN for soil mapping poses some practical problems.
-We mention two of them along with our solution for future research:
+We mention two of them along with our solution for future 5 research:

 - Input images containing missing values are disregarded by CNN during calibration and prediction.
 This means that (i) sampling locations close to the border of the area will be discarded from the analysis because their corresponding covariate images contain missing values and (ii) prediction will suffer from an edge effect, i.e. pixels at the edge of the area will not be predicted.
 This is a common problem when using a moving windows operation in GIS.
 In our study, we padded the rows and columns of the covariates with -1, so as to avoid providing missing values to the model.
+The CNN padded the rows and columns of the covariates with -1, so as to avoid providing missing values to the model.
 The CNN is capable of predicting TC while learning that values containing -1 are missing values so that the subsequent prediction do not acknowledge an edge effect.
-We note that padding a value of -1 is an arbitrary choice which might no be right in another case study. - A CNN model takes more time to train and predict than a RF one.
+We note that padding a value of -1 is an arbitrary choice which might no be right in another case study.

+- A CNN model takes more time to train and predict than a RF one.
 In our case study, it took 5 seconds to fit RF and about 30 seconds to predict at about 600,000 centre of grid cells, using a standard 4-cores laptop.
-CNN took 15 minutes to fit and 30 seconds to predict but requires preparing a 4-D matrix of size n × c × w × h for the training (n is the number of sampling locations) and for predicting (n is the number of prediction locations).
+CNN took 15 minutes to fit and 30 seconds to predict but requires preparing a 4-D matrix of size $n \times c \times w \times h$ for the training (n is the number of sampling locations) and for predicting (n is the number of prediction locations).
 This is tractable when the study area is small or for predicting on a coarse grid, but becomes quickly computationally cumbersome for large scale or high-resolution mapping.
-This is new problem arising from using multiple covariates when image recognition problems commonly use three channels (colour channels R-B-G).
-A straightforward solution is to increase the number of cores available.
-Most available software implementation of deep learning models already support the use of parallel computing solutions. - Finally, we note that in spite of its predictive power, CNN has the major disadvantage of being a "black box" machine learning model, where results provide little knowledge, if any, into soil processes.
+This is new problem arising from using multiple covariates when image recognition problems commonly use three layers (color channels R-B-G).
+A solution is to move to could computing or make use of parallel computing solutions.

+Finally, we note that in spite of its predictive power, CNN has the major disadvantage of being a "black box" machine learning model, where results provide little knowledge, if any, into soil processes.
 In fact, many authors have noted that machine learning models are difficult to interpret.
 Recent publications (e.g., Angelini et al., 2017) have made a step forward "conscious" digital soil mapping where cause-effect relationships are adjusted with pedological knowledge.
 Solutions to interpret CNN or more common ANN models exist but they have been unexplored in digital soil mapping, for example automated sensitivity analysis (Tickle et al., 1998) which consists in keeping track of the error computed during back propagation to measure the degree to which each covariate contributes to the prediction error.
 The larger the contribution, the larger the influence of the covariate.

+2. Finally,

+In your paper you also do not provide any estimate (map) of the prediction error.
+Could this be derived and how? [tom.hengl]

-Another solution is to extract set of rules (Andrews et al., 1995) for each hidden layer based on the connection weight vector and associated bias of each neuron.
+Another solution is to extract set of rules (Andrews et al., 1995) for each hidden layer based on the weight vector and associated bias of each unit.
 Taking these methods into account would certainly make a valuable extension to future CNN studies.